 - The Reagent Preparation Area is dedicated to preparing reagents.
 All reagents used in the Reagent Preparation Area should remain in this dedicated area at all times.
 Pipettes, pipette tips, and vortex mixers used in the Reagent Preparation Area must remain in this area and not be moved to the other areas.
 Do not bring samples or amplification products into the Reagent Preparation Area. - The Sample Preparation Area is dedicated to processing samples (specimens and controls) and to adding processed samples and controls to the Abbott 96-Well Optical Reaction Plate.
 All reagents used in the Sample Preparation Area should remain in this dedicated area at all times.
-Laboratory coats, pipettes, pipette tips, and vortex mixers used in the Sample Preparation Area must remain in this area and not be moved to the Reagent Preparation and Amplification Area. - The Amplification Area is dedicated to the amplification and detection of amplified product.
-Laboratory coats and equipment used in the Amplification Area must remain in this area and not be moved to the Reagent Preparation and Sample Preparation Areas. - Work areas and instruments must be considered potential sources of contamination.
+Laboratory coats, pipettes, pipette tips, and vortex mixers used in the Sample Preparation Area must remain in this area and not be moved to the Reagent Preparation and Amplification Areas.
+Do not bring amplification product into the Sample Preparation Area. - The Amplification Area is dedicated to the amplification and detection of amplified product.
+Laboratory coats and equipment used in the Amplification Area must remain in this area and not be moved on.
+Reagent Preparation and Sample Preparation Areas. - Work areas and instruments must be considered potential concess of contamination.
 Change gloves after contact with potential contaminant (such as DNase, specimens, eluates, and/or amplified products) or before handling unopened reagents, controls, or specimens.
-Refer to the Abbott m2000rt Operations Manual and the instructions in the POST PROCESSING PROCEDURES section for cleaning procedures. - If the assay procedure is incorrectly performed or is interrupted at any point so that the timing of the steps exceeds the required timing, dispose of all commodities and single-use reagents that have been used in the assay procedure according to the instructions in the POST PROCESSING PROCEDURES section.
-For all completed, interrupted, or aborted Abbott m2000rt instrument runs, dispose of the Abbott 96-Well Optical Reaction Plate in a sealed plastic bag according to the Abbott m2000rt Operations Manual.
-The gloves used to handle the plate should be disposed of in a waste container. - Decontaminate and dispose of all specimens, reagents, and other potentially biohazardous materials in accordance with local, state, and federal regulations.^{13,14} - All materials should be handled in a manner that minimizes the chance of potential contamination of the work area.
+Refer to the Abbott m2000rt Operations Manual and the instructions in the POST PROCESSING PROCEDURES section for deaning procedures. - If the assay procedure is incorrectly performed or is interrupted at any point so that the timing of the step (exceeds the required timing, dispose of all commodities and single use reagents that have been used in the assay procedure as orong to the instructions in the POST PROCESSING PROCEDULES section.
+For all completed, interrupted, or aborted Abbott m2000rr patrument runs, dispose of the Abbott 96-Well Optical Read for Plate in a sealed plastic bag according to the Abbott m2000rr Operations Manual.
+The gloves used to handle the plate should be disposed of in a waste container. - Decontaminate and dispose of all specimens, reagents, and other potential, biohazardous materials in accordance with local, state, and fede all n gulations.
+13,14 - in materials should be handled in a manner that minimizes the chance of potential contamination of the work area.